saydul-m/saydul-m/README.md

 ---

-My occupation is IT Technician With over 5 years of experience in the IT sector, I am enthusiastic about transitioning into the dynamic field of data analytics.
+With over 5 years of experience in the IT sector, I am enthusiastic about transitioning into the dynamic field of data analytics.
 My extensive background has equipped me with valuable skills in troubleshooting, problem-solving, and system management, all of which seamlessly align with the analytical demands of data analysis.
 As I embark on this new journey, I am excited to leverage my IT expertise and expand my proficiency in data analytics tools such as PowerBI, Tableau, and SQL through ongoing training and practical projects.
 <br>
 <br>
 To showcase my evolving skills and projects, I have chosen GitHub as a platform for its collaborative nature and industry-wide recognition.
 It provides a transparent and accessible space for potential employers to explore my repository, delve into my coding projects, and gain insights into my approach to data analysis.
 GitHub serves as a testament to my commitment to continuous learning and my dedication to building a strong foundation in the field of data analytics.